mantishub/mantishub-docs/faq.rst

 Is it possible to migrate my MantisBT instance to MantisHub?
 ------------------------------------------------------------

 Yes, see :ref:`migrations` for more details.
+For a limited time for offer migrations for free for customers who signup for MantisHub Gold annual plan.

 How can I access MantisHub issues from my tools?
 ------------------------------------------------